kursatturkay/commandbox/README.md

 ## 🚀 Installation
 1. Open **Blender**.
-2. Download the `CommandBox` files.
+2. Download the `CommandBox` zip file.
-3. Configure settings and start using!
+3. Drag Drop onto Blender UI!
+4. Settings availble in Preferences>Addons

 ## 📞 Contact
-Reach out for feedback or suggestions.
+Reach out for feedback or suggestions; For your command ideas you would like to add.